top of page

 'How much pollution do I make compared to others?'

-The typical African resident creates, on average, maybe 4 tons of ghg pollution per year.
+The typical African resident creates, maybe 4 tons of ghg pollution per year.

-The average European, or Japanese, citizen generates about double that; the average American - double again
+An average European, or Japanese, citizen generates double that; the average American - double again

 Global-GHG-Emissions-by-gas-1536x515.png

 Look Beyond the Boycott.
 Individuals, individually, are not going to do the trick.
-Churches, communities, and other groups have to take part.
+Churches, health clubs, book groups - everyone has a role to play.
 Help make it happen.
-No more "goals", "road-maps", or "by 2050 targets".

 Use your own boycott success as a way to spread the enthusiasm.